Popular Tutorials

 -

-Comparison of Phase Contrast and DIC Microscopy
+Comparison of Phase Contrast & DIC Microscopy

 Examples of the same specimen viewed in either phase contrast or DIC.